TwiztedDesign/template-farm-documentation/project-settings.md

 # Project Settings
 The settings are unique per project and per each template in that project.
-You'll find the settings in the "More" drop down (next to the **Preview** and the **Produce** buttons).
+You'll find the settings in the **More** drop down (next to the **Preview** and the **Produce** buttons).
 Click **Settings** and a new popup will show.
 > The **Settings** window is only available to Admins and Managers, not to Editors.
 The Editor should not worry about the settings of the project and focus on the content of the template.
 The project settings allows you to control properties on the project level.
 These settings will take effect when any template in that specific project will be produced.

 ## Create a project folder
 Creates a project folder and places the final rendered file inside that folder.
-Unless indicated otherwise by the custom naming format or renamed be the user, the name of the folder will be the name of the project.
+Unless indicated otherwise by the custom naming format or renamed by the user, the name of the folder will be the name of the project.
 By default, the folder will be created in the same location as the location the After Effects project.
 You can change that via the local settings editor and redirect the output to another location (this settings is not available online due to security reasons).
 Please refer to the [Unique project settings](/farmer?id=unique-project-settings) in the Farmer documentation.